 Are you coming to Iceland and discovering how much everything costs here? 🙂

-Well here are 20 free things to do in the greater Reykjavik area for you to enjoy so you can save some Icelandic krona so can join us on our Reykjavik Beer Tour 🙂
+Here are 20 free things to do in the greater Reykjavik area for you to enjoy so you can save some Icelandic krona

 It’s a must-visit to check out this beautiful landmark of Reykjavik.